eldavenport/mitgcm-assim/README.md

 # MITgcm Data Assimilation Utilities

-This package provides utilities for loading and analyzing MITgcm data assimilation files from TPOSE6 velocity data assimilation project.
+This package provides utilities for loading and analyzing MITgcm data assimilation files, primarily costfunction*, adxx, and xx files. xmitgcm doens't handle these automatically. this uses the MITgcm readmds Python funcitonality.

 ## Installation